OnyyTheBest/Socket/README.md

 ### Exercise 0 - rewrite the code

 Modify the proposed code by using functions as much as possible.
+Optimize the code as much as possible, explaining the rationale of any modifications.

 ### Exercise 1 — message counter